dspinellis/latex-advice/README.md

   A.J.
 Hildebrand's
 [Top Ten List](http://www.math.illinois.edu/~ajh/tex/tips-topten.html).

+## Use symbolic references
+Mark sections, tables, figures, and equations using the `\label` command, and reference them using the `\ref` command.

 ## Typography
 * Avoid the use of rules (`\hline` and `|`) in tables.
   They are unsightly and this is the reason you will rarely see them